Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/blackboxconstraints.rst

     Appends a variable to a black box output list

-   :param name: The name of the variable, any valid python string.  **Does not** have to match the name in the optimization formulation
+   :param name: The name of the variable, any valid Python string.  **Does not** have to match the name in the optimization formulation
    :type  name: str
    :param units: The units of the variable.
 Every entry in a vector variable must have the same units.
 Entries of '', ' ', '-', 'None', and 'dimensionless' all become units.dimensionless.
 The units **must** be convertible to the units used in the optimization formulation (ex, meters and feet), but **are not required** to be the same.
 Because of this, for example, a black-box can be written in imperial units, while an optimization formulation operates in metric.
    :type  units: str or pyomo.core.base.units_container._PyomoUnit
    :param description: A description of the variable
    :type  description: str
    :param size: The size (or shape) of the variable.
 Entries of 0, 1, and None all correspond to scalar variables.
 Other integers correspond to vector variables.
 Matrix and tensor variable are declared using lists of ints, ex: [10,10].
-Matrix and tensor variables with a dimension of 1 (ie, [10,10,1]) will be rejected as the extra dimension holds no meaningful value.
+Matrix and tensor variables with a dimension of 1 (i.e., [10,10,1]) will be rejected as the extra dimension holds no meaningful value.
    :type  size: int or list